eavonius/powerdelivery/index.markdown

 <div class="row" style="margin-top: 80px">
 	<div class="col-sm-12">
 		<h1 align="center" style="border-bottom: 0px; font-size: 60px"><span style="color: firebrick">goodbye</span>, manual releases.</h1>
-		<p style="font-size: 20px; line-height: 1.7">Inspired by tools like <a href="http://www.ansible.com" target="_blank">ansible</a>, <a href="https://www.chef.io" target="_blank">chef</a>, and <a href="https://www.puppetlabs.com" target="_blank">puppet</a> - powerdelivery is a simple framework for continuous deployment.
-It orchestrates everything Windows Powershell does within a secure, convention-based framework so you can stop being jealous of your linux friends when you deploy to Windows.</p>
+		<p style="font-size: 20px; line-height: 1.7">Inspired by tools like <a href="http://www.ansible.com" target="_blank">ansible</a>, <a href="https://www.chef.io" target="_blank">chef</a>, and <a href="https://www.puppetlabs.com" target="_blank">puppet</a>; powerdelivery is a simple framework for continuous deployment.
+It organizes everything Windows Powershell can do into a secure, convention-based framework so you can stop being jealous of your linux friends when you deploy to Windows.</p>
 	</div>
 </div>